cloudflare/cloudflare-docs/products/workers/src/content/learning/profiling-workers.md

 <StreamVideo id="f11809a382160334e9be9a2aedf13d1d" />

 `wrangler inspect` will only work on Wrangler version v1.19.3 or later.
-Check your version before continuing and if you need to update your version, refer to the guide on [upgrading Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update).
+Check what version you have before continuing.
+If you need to update Wrangler, refer to the guide on [upgrading Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update).

 ## Profiling an example project